bhavikr2/imitator/examples/README.md

 ## 📖 Further Reading

 - Main Documentation: See the project README.md
-- API Reference: Check the docstrings in the logandlearn package
+- API Reference: Check the docstrings in the imitator package
 - Type Hints: All examples include comprehensive type annotations